 The whole empire was now at last firmly under Artaxerxes’ control, and the remaining years of his reign were stable and peaceful.

 One development worried the Persian king, however.
 This was the growing power of Macedonia under its able and ambitious king, Philip II.
-Artexerxes employed diplomacy to try and limit Philip’s influence, and sent troops to aid his enemies to resist Macedonia’s advance.
+Artaxerxes employed diplomacy to try and limit Philip’s influence, and sent troops to aid his enemies to resist Macedonia’s advance.

 In 337 BCE Artaxerxes was murdered along with most of his family by his vizier, Bagoas.
-After the brief reign of Artexerxes IV (also murdered) Bagoas engineered the rise of Darius III, a nephew of Artaxerxes IV, to the throne.
+After the brief reign of Artaxerxes IV (also murdered) Bagoas engineered the rise of Darius III, a nephew of Artaxerxes IV, to the throne.
 Darius III forced Bagoas to swallow poison.

 In 334 BCE, king Alexander III, the youthful king of Macedonia (who would become known to history as Alexander the Great), invaded Asia Minor.
 He defeated Persian armies at Granicus (334 BCE), Issus (333 BCE) and Gaugamela (331 BCE).
 Susa and Persepolis surrendered in 330 BCE.
 He then headed to Ecbatana where Darius III had fled.
 Darius was taken prisoner by his relative, Bessus, satrap of Bactria.
 As Alexander approached, Bessus had Darius murdered.
 He then declared himself Darius’ successor, as Artaxerxes V, before retreating into Central Asia.
 However, he was intercepted, and brought to Alexander.
 He was put on trial and executed.
-Meanwhile Alexander had had Darius’ body given an honourable burial in Persepolis.
+Meanwhile Alexander had had Darius’ body given an honorable burial in Persepolis.